 with

-Note that $D_\mu$ and $M_{\mu\nu}$ given above generate the $\kappa$-Poincar\'{e} algebra, whose relations are the same as that of the usual Poincar\'{e} algebra.
-However, the explicit form of these generators are modified and those modifications are dependent on the deformation parameter.
+Note that $D_\mu$ and $M_{\mu\nu}$ generate the $\kappa$-Poincar\'{e} algebra, whose relations are the same as that of the usual Poincar\'{e} algebra.
+However, the explicit forms of these generators are modified, and those modifications are dependent on the deformation parameter.